theycallmethetailor/js-function-scopes/README.md

 `let` and `const` get treated differently.

-To keep it simple you can remeber that `let` and `const` cannot be accessed before they are declared.
+To keep it simple you can remember that `let` and `const` cannot be accessed before they are declared.

 Technically they do get hoisted, but are caught is something called the *temporal dead zone*(a period between entering scope and being declared where they cannot be accessed).
 Read more about that [here]( https://stackoverflow.com/questions/31219420/are-variables-declared-with-let-or-const-not-hoisted-in-es6).